 Besides the states that hybridize with the continuum spectrum of the leads, there can also be bound states that decay in the leads.
 Those are usually outside of the leads bands, but not necessarily (a trivial example being a non connected system or different symmetries between the scattering region and the leads).
 An important example of bound states are the Andreev states that form in a normal region sandwiched by superconducting leads.
 Another example are the edge states at the boundary of topological insulators.

 The general form of $\hat\psi(j)$ for a bound state reads,

 for $j>0$ (in the lead) and $\psi_\text{sr}$ in the scattering region.
-With these notations and a bit of algebra described in \cite{istas2018}, the Schrödinger equation translates into
+With this notation and a bit of algebra described in \cite{istas2018}, the Schrödinger equation translates into

 The matrix $\Lambda_{ e+}$ can contain zero diagonal elements, which gives Eq.~\eqref{eq:bs_problem_hermitian} spurious solutions at every energy $E$.
-We then introduce the matrices $ \Lambda_\mathrm{\bar e+}$, where we keep only the non zero eigenvalues, as well as $\Phi_\mathrm{\bar e+}$ and $q_\mathrm{\bar e+}$, whose columns corresponding to the zero eigenvalue have been discarded, to obtain the correct formulation of the problem
+We then introduce the matrices $ \Lambda_\mathrm{\bar e+}$, where we keep only the non-zero eigenvalues, as well as $\Phi_\mathrm{\bar e+}$ and $q_\mathrm{\bar e+}$, whose columns corresponding to the zero eigenvalue have been discarded, to obtain the correct formulation of the problem

-Although Eq.~\eqref{eq:bs_problem_discarded} looks similar to Eq.~\eqref{eq:scatt_form} they are structurally different: there is no source term of the right hand side of Eq.~\eqref{eq:bs_problem_discarded} so that we cannot simply solve a linear system.
-In the scattering problem, the energy $E$ is known and one seek the solutions at that given energy, here we must first find the values of $E = E_\mathrm{BS}$ for which the matrix on the left hand side of Eq.~\eqref{eq:bs_problem_discarded} becomes singular.
+Although Eq.~\eqref{eq:bs_problem_discarded} looks similar to Eq.~\eqref{eq:scatt_form} they are structurally different: there is no source term on the right-hand side of Eq.~\eqref{eq:bs_problem_discarded} so that we cannot simply solve a linear system.
+In the scattering problem, the energy $E$ is known and one seeks the solutions at that given energy, here we must first find the values of $E = E_\mathrm{BS}$ for which the matrix on the left-hand side of Eq.~\eqref{eq:bs_problem_discarded} becomes singular.
 For such an energy value, one looks for the corresponding kernel to find $\psi_\text{sr}$ and $q_\mathrm{\bar e+}$.
-Since $\Phi_\mathrm{\bar e+}$ and $\Lambda_\mathrm{\bar e+}$ depends on energy $E$, computing the bound state energies amounts to finding the roots of a non-linear function while computing the associated eigenstate is pure linear algebra \cite{istas2018}.
+Since $\Phi_\mathrm{\bar e+}$ and $\Lambda_\mathrm{\bar e+}$ depend on energy $E$, computing the bound state energies amounts to finding the roots of a non-linear function while computing the associated eigenstate is pure linear algebra \cite{istas2018}.